smartcatdev/ee-export/README.md

 How to use this to export/import your site:

 ## Exporting the Categories
-- Import your .sql file into your local PHPMYAdmin
+- Import your EE .sql file into your local PHPMYAdmin
 - Run this SQL command
     ```` SQL
     select cat_id, cat_name from exp_categories